An Introduction to Surrealism

 Although she never lived in Scotland, Keiller was born north of the border.
 After the Second World War, she sold her share of the family’s land in Texas and the funds allowed her to indulge her passion for collecting.
 In 1951 she married Alexander Keiller who also had a passion for the bizarre, collecting books on witchcraft and demonology.
 Twenty years older than Gabrielle, he died in 1955; however, his interest in the unusual seemed to rub off on her.
 In 1960 Gabrielle Keiller went on a trip to Italy, where she met Peggy Guggenheim in Venice.
 Guggenheim’s collection of surrealist art proved an important turning point in Keiller’s life, as too did her visit to the British Pavilion at the Venice Biennale, where she saw work by the sculptor Eduardo Paolozzi.
 From that moment on her energies were devoted to building a collection of Surrealism and the work of Paolozzi.
 She was also passionate about the literary aspect of the movement, putting together a magnificent library and archive, full of rare books and manuscripts.

-Douglas Hall visited Keiller in January 1976 and on his returned to Edinburgh he wrote, thanking her for her welcome, and eloquently implying, without actually stating it, that her collection would receive an equally warm welcome if ever it found its way to Edinburgh.
+Douglas Hall visited Keiller in January 1976 and on his return to Edinburgh he wrote, thanking her for her welcome, and eloquently implying, without actually stating it, that her collection would receive an equally warm welcome if ever it found its way to Edinburgh.
 When Richard Calvocoressi became keeper in 1987 he revived the Gallery of Modern Art’s relationship with her, leading to the exhibition of her collection in 1988.
 As a result of this, and in line with Keiller’s desire to share her collection with others, she decided to bequeath her collection to the Gallery.
 The Scottish National Gallery of Modern Art’s collection thus grew beyond recognition in the space of a few years.

 Collector of Surrealism: Gabrielle Keiller